What is the CADD Solis pump?

-The CADD®-Solis pump infuses a medicine called an anesthetic that lessens the feeling of pain.
-Using this pump will help your child feel less pain after surgery, and it also might help her need less pain medicine.
+The CADD Solis pump infuses a medicine called an anesthetic that lessens the feeling of pain.
+Using this pump will help your child feel less pain after surgery.
+It also might help your child need less pain medicine.

 The pump is attached to a catheter (small tube) that is placed under the skin next to a nerve near the area of the body where your child had surgery.
 The pump delivers the medicine at the prescribed rate, blocking the pain where your child had surgery.